felipefialho/coding-style/README.md

 Like this is a new document, some rules may not have been applied in old projects.

+This is a living document and changes can occur at any time.

 ## Summary

 1. [Commits] (#commits)